aquarium and pond answers, information, articles, resources

 Otherwise I STRONGLY recommend replacing the glass panel.

-Here is a YouTube Video we made for aquarium crack and hinge repair using a DAP Silicone utilizing Dow Patent Rights (Please note that most DAP Silicone is NOT Aquarium Safe!).
-This video also shows how to correctly apply silicone and cut glass:
+Here is a YouTube Video we made for aquarium crack and hinge repair using a DAP Silicone utilizing Dow Patent Rights (Please note that most DAP Silicone is NOT certified Aquarium Safe!).

 Here is another YouTube Video link that does a good job demonstrating stripping and then applying new silicone in an aquarium repair.

-Please note that I do not recommend the silicone sealant he is using as this is a generic silicone (of which I have used many similar types out of China packaged under different generic names); as this silicone will not cure at the correct rate leaving potential gaps that show up over time.
-As well the long term durability is questionable and safety for use around aquatic life is questionable since it is not Agricultre Canada, USDA, FDA approved for use around human foods which for me makes me question the use around fish (consider a Dow, GE or American Sealants brand silicone for your important aquatic pets!.
+Please note that I do NOT recommend the silicone sealant he is using as this is a generic silicone (of which I have used many similar types out of China packaged under different generic names); as this silicone will not cure at the correct rate leaving potential gaps that show up over time.

 YouTube Video; Glass Aquarium Silicone Reseal

-FOR DIY AQUARIUMS(or simply what to look for in a new glass tank)
+FOR DIY AQUARIUMS (or simply what to look for in a new glass tank)

 Recommended Glass thicknesses: